-We are now able to provide Digital Flouro Imaging with our GE Precision 500D radiographic and fluoroscopic machine on test such as barium enemas, upper GI exams, barium swallows, and small bowel follow through.
-With this new equipment, we now have shorter exam times, minimal patient discomfort and less radiation exposure to our patients and more quality imaging.
+We are now able to provide Digital Flouro Imaging with our GE Precision 500D radiographic and fluoroscopic machine on tests such as barium enemas, upper GI exams, barium swallows, and small bowel follow through.
+With this new equipment, we now have shorter exam times, minimal patient discomfort, less radiation exposure to our patients and more quality imaging.

 - Diagnostic X-Rays with Digital Imaging

 - MRI: Is available every Tuesday & Thursday beginning at 1pm